microsoft/DirectXShaderCompiler/.github/ISSUE_TEMPLATE/bug_report_spirv.md

 Compiler Explorer (https://godbolt.org/), please provide a link.
 If the source is split across multiple files, please preprocess into a single file using DXC's command line `-P -Fi <path>`.

-Note: Do **not** use Shader Playground.
-Its DXC version is very stale.
  --->